LiteSpeed Web Server: 5 Reasons to Make the Switch

 Q: What is LSWS used for?

-A: LSWS is an Apache drop-in replacement, and OpenLiteSpeed understands Apache directives, so they’re all but guaranteed to work with most Apache websites.
+A: LSWS is an Apache drop-in replacement, and OpenLiteSpeed understands its directives, so they’re all but guaranteed to work with most Apache-driven websites.
 There’s a range of plans offering different limits on the number of websites you can host at once and the hardware you use to power them.
 This lets you find the most cost-effective solution.

 Q: Is LiteSpeed the same as Apache?

 A: LSWS, OLS, and Apache are all web servers, so their job is to process HTTP requests from visitors’ browsers.
-However, unlike Apache, LiteSpeed’s servers are based on an event-driven architecture, meaning they can handle more requests in the same period of time without putting the hardware under excessive load.
-They also have a few additional features that can speed up your website even further.
+However, unlike Apache, LiteSpeed’s servers are based on an event-driven architecture, meaning they can handle more requests simultaneously without putting the hardware under excessive load.
+They also have a few additional features to further speed up your website.

 What is a VPS – Everything you need to know!